fatipardo/PDBClean-0.0.2/README.md

 - Example: chmod a+x muscle5.1.macos_intel64
 - If you are using MacOS, you will get a warning, click `cancel`.
 Then go to your computers `System Preferences`.
 Open `Security & Privacy`.
 Then `General`.
 You will see a notification about muscle, click `Allow Anyway`.

-Now you should be able to run Muscle by typing:
+Now you should be able to run Muscle by typing in the terminal:
 >./muscle5.1.{YOUR VERSION}

 In order to link Muscle to your virtual environment, type:

 >ln -s {PATH/TO/MUSCLE}/muscle  {PATH/TO/ANACONDA}/anaconda3/envs/PDBCleanV2/bin/
-- Example: ln -s ~/Downloads/muscle5.1.macos_intel64 /Users/name/opt/anaconda3/envs/PDBCleanV2/bin/muscle
+- Example: ln -s ~/Downloads/muscle5.1.macos_intel64 /Users/username/opt/anaconda3/envs/PDBCleanV2/bin/muscle

 4. Install Jupyter Notebook kernel